-Table Rock Trail is a 4 mile moderately trafficked out and back trail located near Calistoga, CA that features beautiful wild flowers and is rated as moderate.
+Table Rock Trail is a 4 mile moderately trafficked out and back trail located near Calistoga, California that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.

 The trail starts at the crest of SR 29 between Calistoga and Clear Lake.
 It is in undeveloped Robert Louis Stevenson State Park, which does not even have maps online.
 The trail is labeled on on the AllTrails map.
 The trailhead is across the highway from the Mt.
 St. Helena trailhead.
 The trail climbs through a fir forest before breaking out at a signed overlook "Table Rock Overlook".
 From there it slowly drops down through mostly manzanita areas to a small stream.
 On the way down it passes a large complex of rock labyrinths.
 After crossing the stream the trail climbs to a signed trail intersection from which you scramble west over the rocks to the top of Table Rock itself.